Lost contact with a grandchild? Looking after a relative’s child? Providing childcare?

 At Prism Family Law we have acted for numerous grandparents on issues arising out of all of the above matters and have had considerable success in resolving issues to our client’s satisfaction.

-If you require advice on any of issue concerning your grandchild or grandchildren then please do not hesitate to get in touch – remember your first appointment is entirely free and at such appointment, we will go over all available options including how your case may be funded.
+If you require advice on any of issue concerning your grandchild or grandchildren then please do not hesitate to get in touch.
+Remember, your first appointment is entirely free and at such an appointment we will go over all available options, including how your case may be funded.

 Andrew Wraith, Solicitor, is also a member of Grandparents Plus, the national charity in England and Wales which champions the vital role of grandparents and the wider family in children’s lives – especially when they take on the caring role in difficult family circumstances.
 Grandparents Plus can be found via the following website – grandparentsplus.org.uk.